mongodb/docs/source/reference/configuration-options.rst

    movement of chunks between nodes.
 However, in some circumstances it may be neccessary to set a different chunk size.

-   This setting only affects :option:`mongos` processes.
+   This setting only affects :program:`mongos` processes.